 - not currently be in default status on any guaranteed student loan and/or a KCP loan.

-Eligible students who are currently enrolled or admitted into a graduate degree program at Oakland University may complete and submit an application, along with supporting documents by January 12.
+Eligible students who are currently enrolled or admitted into a graduate degree program at Oakland University may complete and submit an application to the State of Michigan.
 Applications must be complete in order to be considered, and include: